Neutron stars with Bogoliubov quark-meson coupling model

 Here, $m$ is the current quark mass, $\beta$ and the components $\alpha_x,\alpha_y,\alpha_z$ of $\bfalpha$ are Dirac matrices, $\sigma$ denotes the external scalar field, $g^q_\sigma$ denotes the coupling of the quark to the $\sigma$ field and $\kappa$ denotes the string tension,

 where $\sigma_x,~\sigma_y,~\sigma_z$ are the Pauli matrices.
 The current quark mass $m$ is taken to be $m=0$ for $u,d$ quarks because their constituent mass is assumed to be determined exclusively by the value of $\kappa$.
+The constituent mass of the $u,\, d$ quarks is generated dymamically, while the constituent mass of the $s$ quark arises both dynamically and from its ``current'' mass.
+Considering a SU(3) symmetry, the coupling $g^q_{\sigma}$ is assumed the same for quarks $u,\, d,\, s$.
 The eigenvalues of $h_D$ are obtained by a scale transformation from the eigenvalues of

+The parameter $a$ is related to the nucleon radius.
 We need the lowest positive eigenvalue of $h_{D_0}$.
 We cannot apply the variational principle to $h_{D_0}$, because its eigenvalues are not bounded from below, but we can apply the variational principle to the square of the Hamiltonian,

 We wish to determine variationally the lowest positive eigenvalue of $h_{D_0}$ versus $a$.
 The variational ansatz should take into account the Dirac structure of the quark wave-function, so that we consider the following ansatz,